-Purpose: Despite the development of anti-HPV vaccines, cervical Cancer is still a common disease in women, especially in developing countries.
+Purpose: Despite the development of anti-human papillomavirus (HPV) vaccines, cervical cancer is still a common disease in women, especially in developing countries.
 The presence of a hypoxic microenvironment causes traditional treatments to fail.
-In this study, we presented a combined treatment method based on the chemotherapeutic agent cisplatin and Clostridium novyi- NT spores to treat Normoxic and Hypoxic areas of the tumor.
+In this study, we presented a combined treatment method based on the chemotherapeutic agent cisplatin and Clostridium novyi-NT spores to treat normoxic and hypoxic areas of the tumor.

-Methods: TC -1 Cell line capable of expressing HPV-16 E6/7 oncoproteins was subcutaneously transplanted into female 6-8 week old C57/BL6 mice.
+Methods: TC-1 Cell line capable of expressing HPV-16 E6/7 oncoproteins was subcutaneously transplanted into female 6-8 week old C57/BL6 mice.
 The tumor-bearing mice were randomly divided into four groups and treated with different methods after selecting a control group.
-Group 1: Control without treatment (0.1 ml sterile PBS intratumorally), Group: C. novyi- NT (10^7 C. novyi- NT).Group 3: Receives cisplatin intraperitoneally (10 mg/kg).
-Fourth group: Intratumoral administration of C. novyi- NT spores + intraperitoneal cisplatin.
-Western blot analysis was used to examine the effects of anti-hypoxia treatment and expression of HIF-1 and VEGF proteins.
+Group 1: Control without treatment (0.1 mL sterile PBS intratumorally), Group: C. novyi-NT (10 C. novyi-NT).
+Group 3: Receives cisplatin intraperitoneally (10 mg/kg).
+Fourth group: Intratumoral administration of C. novyi-NT spores+intraperitoneal cisplatin.
+Western blot analysis was used to examine the effects of anti-hypoxia treatment and expression of hypoxia-inducible factor 1 (HIF-1) and vascular endothelial growth factor (VEGF) proteins.

 Results: The results clearly showed that combined treatment based on C. novyi-NT and cisplatin significantly reduced the expression of HIF-1 alpha and VEGF proteins compared to cisplatin alone.
 At the same time, the amount of necrosis of tumor cells in the combined treatment increased significantly compared to the single treatment and the control.
-At the same time, the mitonic count decreased significantly.
+At the same time, the mitotic count decreased significantly.

-Conclusion: Our research showed that developing a combined treatment method based on C. novyi-NT and cisplatin against HPV-positive cervical Cancer could overcome the treatment limitations caused by the existence of hypoxic areas of the tumor.
+Conclusion: Our research showed that developing a combined treatment method based on C. novyi-NT and cisplatin against HPV-positive cervical cancer could overcome the treatment limitations caused by the existence of hypoxic areas of the tumor.